 And you can call a brand anything you want.
-You can call it your photos, your design, your presence, your reputation.
-All of these things are elements of a brand, but the strength doesn't come from any one of these, and it doesn't really come from all of them put together.
+You can call it your photos, your design, your presence, and your reputation.
+All of these things are elements of a brand, but the strength doesn’t come from any one of these, and it doesn’t really come from all of them put together.

 I think this is one of those controversial ideas, that we don’t “need” some of these things in order to be truly successful at running a business.
 And I mean that.
 There are probably thousands of businesses in the country that don’t put their money into the outward appearance of their brand, even when the entire world is moving online, where your image is everything.

 Those companies, the ones you never see in your newsfeed are building a brand in a more sustainable way.
 Through reputation.

 Reputation is the true strength of your brand.
 Strip away the clever design, the curated feeds, the “persona” and what you get are people who either return your phone calls and do business the right way or people who talk shit about you when you’re not in the room and smile at your face when they see you.

 Think about it.
 When you think of the brands you love do you marvel at their ad copy?
 No. You Yelp their good service, you promote them to others, and you give them your business.

 Now, that’s not to say that adding those other visual elements isn’t important (trust me… they are) but they mean absolutely nothing if you’re doing your clients a disservice by practicing shoddy business practices.